 Obtaining a Private Pilot Licence (PPL) can be a very rewarding accomplishment.
 Flying all by yourself, taking friends and family, using an airplane instead of a car when going on a trip for either fun or business.

 Cirrus Instruction Europe provides training for the FAA and EASA PPL on Cirrus aircraft.
 Using a a syllabus developed by Cirrus Instruction Europe, we will take you from your first flight all the way to the passing of the FAA or EASA flight test in a short period of time.
 If you own a Cirrus airplane, we can use that; otherwise we can use one of our Cirrus airplanes.

 Cirrus Instruction Europe facilitates PPL training courses, taking advantage of a duly tested and approved Syllabus helping you to obtain the FAA license.
 This goal can be achieved quicker than you might have thought.
 Training can be done on your own Cirrus or one of our Cirrus airplanes.

 There are several advantages in obtaining FAA- over EASA licences.
 The FAA training is much more flexible.
 For example there is no obligation to attend a theoretical course in person.
 Another advantage is that you can train on any location of your choice and convencience, unlike EASA.

 After obtaining a FAA PPL, obtaining an EASA PPL is fairly straightforward.
-A written exam for two subjects (Air Law and Physiology) and a check ride are all that is needed.
+Passing a written exam for two subjects (Air Law and Physiology), an EASA medical, an LPE (Language Profiency Endorsement, a Radiotelephony License and a check ride are all that is needed.